michaelshiloh/IMInTheWorld/schedule.md

 ### Day 15.
 Wednesday June 15
 - **07:00-09:00** Breakfast
+- **07:30** Bus departs dorms
 - All day at [Israel’s Human Computer Interaction conference](https://www.israhci.org/)
+	- Some of the most important conversations that you have at conferences are not the official talks but the casual conversations you have during breaks, meals, or while skipping talks.
+I encourage you not to sit together, and to have conversations with other people.
+	- It's a long day of talks and you are not required to attend all of them.
+I personally find conferences quite exhausting so don't be afraid to pace yourself, pick the talks that you really want to attend, and allow yourselves to take breaks.
+- Prepare for today:
+	- Make sure you have the confirmation email on your phones
+	- Student ID
+	- Shorts are fine
+	- Notebook or other way to take notes
+	- Computer and kits are not required

 ### Day 16.
 Thursday June 16 - last day